 Current state agreements include MoDOT's participation and funding in the Midwest Regional Rail Initiative (MWRRI), the States for Passenger Rail Coalition (SPRC) and the Midwest Interstate Passenger Rail Commission (MIPRC).
 The state also participates in the FRA's State Participation Program for Rail Safety Inspectors pursuant to 49 USC 20105.
 Each year, MoDOT contracts with local governments to spend limited funds available for station improvements selected by the local entities.
 MoDOT also contracts with local road authorities, including cities along the route, when crossing upgrades or improvements are made.
-In some cases, this is done to share costs, such as for upgrading to LED lighting, but most often, it is simply a gesture recognizing the needed improvements.
-The third Track 1-a application for crossing improvements will follow this model with agreements signed with each of the local road authorities on each individual project.
+In some cases, this is done to share costs, but most often, it is simply a gesture recgonzing the needed improvements.